 5 November: 1 hour workout.

-Today’s training was almost identical on the 3 November‘s workout.
+Today’s training was almost identical to the 3 November‘s workout.

 6 November: 5km (4’20/km) + 1 hour strength.